mcallegari/qlcplus-docs/pages/01.basics/04.glossary-and-concepts/default.v4.md

 A chaser [function](#functions) is built up from multiple scenes that are run in sequence, one after the other, when the chaser function is started.
 The next function is run only after the previous has finished.
 Any number of [functions](#functions) can be inserted to a chaser.

-The Chaser function's direction can be reversed.
+The Chaser function's direction can be reversed or scene selection can be randomized.
 The Chaser function can also be set to do an infinite loop, an infinite ping-pong-loop (direction is reversed after each pass) or it can run through just once, in a single-shot mode, after which it terminates by itself.
 If the function is set to loop infinitely, it must be stopped manually.

 Each Chaser has its own speed settings: